At PPS, preservation advocacy looks like…

-Staff members regularly attend public hearings of the Providence Historic District Commission, City Plan Commission, Downtown Design Review Committee, and the Capital Center Commission, among other review bodies, to advocate for development and design that will enhance the built environment and to present position statements on matters critical to the future of Providence’s historic resources.
+Staff regularly attends public hearings of the Providence Historic District Commission, City Plan Commission, Downtown Design Review Committee, and the Capital Center Commission, among other review bodies, to advocate for development and design that will enhance the built environment and to present position statements on matters critical to the future of Providence’s historic resources.
 PPS regularly meets with neighborhood associations, property owners, architects, and developers to discuss proposed projects and their impact on the fabric of our city.

-- Most Endangered Properties: The Most Endangered Properties List (MEP) is an annual list that calls public attention to important historic resources threatened by arson, vandalism, deferred maintenance, or abandonment.
+Most Endangered Properties List | The Most Endangered Properties List (MEP) is an annual list that calls public attention to important historic resources threatened by arson, vandalism, deferred maintenance, or abandonment.
 By working with property owners and other interested parties, PPS strives to identify solutions and to bring about positive changes for these historic buildings.
-An open call for nominations provides a prelimary list that is vetted by PPS.
+An open call for nominations provides a preliminary list that is vetted by PPS.

 Historic Preservation Awards | PPS recognizes significant contributions to the preservation of Providence’s historic resources.
 PPS Preservation Awards are given to individuals, organizations, and businesses that have made significant achievements in the preservation of the city’s historical and architectural resources.